What’s The Best Hemp CBD For Dogs?

 Look For Made In America

-Hemp grown in the US are more highly regulated through agricultural standards than imported hemp from China or Eastern European countries.
+Hemp plants grown in the US are more highly regulated through agricultural standards than imported hemp from China or Eastern European countries.

 7. Sublingual Tinctures Are Preferred Over CBD Treats